If you’ve ever visited the

 “Belong Anywhere” promises consumers that they can feel right at home even when they’re traveling to another city or even across the world.
 They can stay in someone else’s home and enjoy all the creature comforts that come with such accommodations.

-Then you have Coca-Cola, which has gone through many taglines over the years.
+Coca-Cola, which has gone through many taglines over the years.
 One of its most famous was “Things Go Better With Coke.”
 This is a benefit tagline that tells consumers they can enjoy a carbonated beverage no matter what they like to eat or do.

 You can take inspiration from this tagline by creating an inclusive tagline of your own.
 Showcase the benefits of your products and show why you’re the best.